Ben0117/javafile/README.md

 ## Releases
 I try to release a new version every week until we hit version 1.0, then the scheduele will change.

-To view version history and projected future releases, please see the `version.txt` file.
+To view version history and projected future releases, please see the `releasehist.txt` file.

 All release code is in `Releases/Release x`, in which `x` is replaced with your version number.

 ## Betas
 I try to release a new beta build 2 or 3 times a week.

-Beta history is not in any file, but may be added in the future,
+To view beta history, please see the `betahist.txt` file.

 All beta code is in `Betas/Beta x`, in which `x` is replaced with the version number of the version the beta is testing.